 With the dynamic growth and evolution of the discipline, the Brown University Department of Africana Studies will remain at the forefront in creating new knowledge through the critical and comprehensive study of the peoples and cultures of Africa and the African Diaspora.

-Biggs, Lisa LJohn Atwater and Diana Nelson Assistant Professor of Africana Studies
+Biggs, Lisa LJohn Atwater and Diana Nelson Assistant Professor of the Arts and Africana Studies

 Bogues, Barrymore AAsa Messer Professor of Humanities and Critical Theory, Professor of Africana Studies